bengal865/test-repo/web-07-lit-resp-img-gallery.md

 ```

-* **What it does:** Tells the grid, "I want the columns to be 250px wide, **unless** the screen is smaller than 250px.
+* **What it does:** Tells the grid, "I want the columns to be 250px wide, **unless** the screen is narrower than 250px.
 In that case, just make the columns 100% of the screen width."
 * **The Result:** Your grid remains flexible, grid items don't overflow, and the user doesn't have to scroll horizontally.

 ---